Home

 c.
 A record of evaluations of the child's academic progress; or

-(b) Offer at least one thousand hours of instruction, at least six hundred hours of which will be in reading, language arts, mathematics, social studies and science or academic courses that are related to the aforementioned subject areas and consonant with the pupil's age and ability.
-At least four hundred of the six hundred hours shall occur at the regular home school location.
+(2) Offer at least one thousand hours of instruction, at least six hundred hours of which shall be in reading, language arts, mathematics, social studies, science, or academic courses that are related to such subject areas and consonant with the child's age and ability.
+At least four hundred of the six hundred hours shall occur at the regular home school location;

-(3) The requirements of subdivision (2) of this subsection shall not apply to any pupil above the age of sixteen years.
+(3) The requirements of this subsection shall not apply to any pupil sixteen years of age or older.

-1. Nothing in this section shall require a private, parochial, parish or home school to include in its curriculum any concept, topic, or practice in conflict with the school's religious doctrines or to exclude from its curriculum any concept, topic, or practice consistent with the school's religious doctrines.
-Any other provision of the law to the contrary notwithstanding, all departments or agencies of the state of Missouri shall be prohibited from dictating through rule, regulation or other device any statewide curriculumfor private, parochial, parish or home schools.
+2. Nothing in this section shall require a private, parochial, parish, home school, or FPE school to include in its curriculum any concept, topic, or practice in conflict with the school's religious doctrines or to exclude from its curriculum any concept, topic, or practice consistent with the school's religious doctrines.
+Any other provision of the law to the contrary notwithstanding, all departments or agencies of the state of Missouri shall be prohibited from dictating through rule, regulation, or other device any statewide curriculum for private, parochial, parish, home schools, or FPE schools.

-(This law was enacted during the 1986 legislative session.
-The most recent revisions were made in August of 2009.)
+(This original law was enacted during the 1986 legislative session.
+The most recent revisions were made in August of 2009 and August 2024.)
 Note: In 1990, the law was modified to require parents who wish to remove five and six-year-old children from a public school setting to do so in writing.
 Again, this is merely a notification, not a request of permission.

 167.042.
 For the purpose of minimizing unnecessary investigations due to reports of truancy, each parent, guardian, or other person responsible for the child who causes his child to attend regularly a home school may provide to the recorder of deeds of the county where the child legally resides, or to the chief school officer of the public school district where the child legally resides, a signed, written declaration of enrollment stating their intent for the child to attend a home school within thirty days after the establishment of the home school and by September first annually thereafter.
 The name and age of each child attending the home school, the address and telephone number of the home school, the name of each person teaching in the home school, and the name, address and signature of each person making the declaration of enrollment shall be included in said notice.
 A declaration of enrollment to provide a home school shall not be cause to investigate violations of section 167.031.
 The recorder of deeds may charge a service cost of not more than one dollar for each notice filed.